stevemussmann/BayesAss3-SNPs/README.md

 The program functions the same as the original with the following exceptions:
 * The input immanc formatted file must be specified using the -F command line option.
 Previously this was not a requirement for declaring the input file on the command line.
+* The number of loci must now be specified using the -l command line option.
+Previously this was not a requirement.

 ## List of changes: